 Using nationwide Danish data on drug use, we found that the proportion of early discontinuation among users of ADHD drugs dropped markedly during the last decade.
-The proportion of discontinuation reported in earlier studies (7,20,25,26) varies considerably, i.e. from 13% to 64%.
+The proportion of discontinuation reported in earlier studies [7,20,25,26] varies considerably, that is from 13% to 64%.
 With reference to previous findings and reported rates of side effects and non-response, the overall proportion of early discontinuation of ADHD drug treatment in this study is lower than expected.

 The main strength of the study is the nationwide approach, effectively capturing all incident users of ADHD drugs of an entire nation over a 13-year period.
-The main limitation is the lack of detailed data on the indication for treatment, e.g. the severity of the underlying disorder, variations in primary diagnoses and the presence of other psychiatric co-morbidities, as well as no information on the underlying reasons for discontinuation.
+The main limitation is the lack of detailed data on the indication for treatment, for example the severity of the underlying disorder, variations in primary diagnoses and the presence of other psychiatric comorbidities, as well as no information on the underlying reasons for discontinuation.